Koha-Community/kohadocs/en/source/02_administration.rst

 Description:

 -  Public lists are visible to anyone who visits your OPAC.
 With this preference you can control whether or now patrons are allowed to create these public lists.
 If this is set to "Don't allow" then only staff will be able to create public lists.

 **Important**

-    This preference will only be taken in to account if you have `virtualshelves <#virtualshelves>`__ set to 'Allow'
+This preference will only be taken in to account if you have :ref:`virtualshelves` set to 'Allow'

-`OpacAllowSharingPrivateLists <#OpacAllowSharingPrivateLists>`__
+.. _opacallowsharingprivatelists-label:

+OpacAllowSharingPrivateLists
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Default: Don't allow